Syrian Civil War Fast Facts

 April 6, 2017 - The United States launches a military strike on a Syrian government airbase in response to the chemical weapon attack on civilians.
 On US President Donald Trump's orders, US warships launch 59 Tomahawk cruise missiles at the airbase which was home to the warplanes that carried out the chemical attacks.

-July 7, 2017 - US President Trump and Russian President Putin reach an agreement on curbing violence in southwest Syria during their meeting at the G20 in Hamburg, Germany.
+July 7, 2017 - Trump and Putin reach an agreement on curbing violence in southwest Syria during their meeting at the G20 in Hamburg, Germany.
 The ceasefire will take effect in the de-escalation zone beginning at noon Damascus time on July 9.

-October 17, 2017 - ISIS loses control of its self-declared capital, the Syrian city of Raqqa.
+October 17, 2017 - ISIS loses control of its self-declared capital, Raqqa.
 US-backed forces fighting in Raqqa say "major military operations" have ended, though there are still pockets of resistance in the city.

-October 26, 2017 - A joint report from the UN and international chemical weapons inspectors finds that the Assad regime was responsible for the April 2017 sarin attack that killed more than 80 people.
+October 26, 2017 - A joint report from the United Nations and international chemical weapons inspectors finds that the Assad regime was responsible for the April 2017 sarin attack that killed more than 80 people.
 Syria has repeatedly denied it had anything to do with the attack and also denies it has any chemical weapons.

 February 24, 2018 - The UN Security Council unanimously approves a 30-day ceasefire resolution in Syria, though it is unclear when the ceasefire is meant to start, or how it will be enforced.

-February 27, 2018 - Within minutes of when a five-hour "humanitarian pause" ordered by Russian President Putin -- from 9 a.m. to 2 p.m. -- is meant to start, activists on the ground report shelling and artillery fire from pro-regime positions, killing at least one person in the rebel-held enclave of Eastern Ghouta.
-A renewed offensive in Eastern Ghouta has claimed the lives of 568 civilians since mid-February, according to the UK-based Syrian Observatory for Human Rights.
+February 27, 2018 - Within minutes of when a five-hour "humanitarian pause" ordered by Putin -- from 9 a.m. to 2 p.m. -- is meant to start, activists on the ground report shelling and artillery fire from pro-regime positions, killing at least one person in the rebel-held enclave of Eastern Ghouta.

+March 6, 2018 - More than 1,000 children have been killed or injured this year across Syria, UNICEF regional communications chief Juliette Touma tells CNN.
+In all, 342 children were killed and 803 were injured in Syria in the first two months of 2018, Touma says, citing multiple sources.

+April 7, 2018 - Helicopters drop barrel bombs filled with toxic gas on the last rebel-held town in Eastern Ghouta, activist groups say.
+The World Health Organization later says that as many as 500 people may have been affected by the attack.